deja-vu-platform/deja-vu/docs/index.md

 (MongoDB-Express-Angular-Node.js) app, which can be deployed using popular cloud providers.
 We are actively working on guides and tooling for deploying.
-In the meantime, you can follow our [quickstart guide](./quickstart) to create an app and run it locally in your machine.
+In the meantime, you can follow our [quickstart guide](./quickstart) to create an app and run it locally on your machine.